 James 5 begins with a stern warning to rich oppressors, much like Old Testament teaching, but this letter is to the Jews in dispersia.
-James told them to be patient, persevere, meet each other’s need and above all do not swear, but let their yes be yes and their no be no. If anyone is sick, call in the elders and pray for him. ” The effectual fervent prayer of a righteous man availeth much.”
-Bring back erring brothers.
+He tells them to be patient, persevere, meet each other’s need and above all do not swear, but let their yes be yes and their no be no. If anyone is sick, call in the elders and pray for him. ” The effectual fervent prayer of a righteous man availeth much.”
+Bring Back erring Brothers.
 “Let him know, that he which converteth the sinner from the error of his way shall save a soul from death, and shall hide a multitude of sins.”

 James 4.
 Pride promotes strife but humility edifies when it comes from an active faith. ”Therefore submit to God.
 Resist the devil and he will flee from you.”
 Do not judge a brother, that is God’s domain and do not boast about tomorrow, be humble and recognize that God is in control.

-James 2.
-Do not show favoritism, especially to wealthy or famous people!
-The chapter goes on to show that faith without works is dead.
+James 2:14-26.
+Faith without works is dead.
 The example is Abraham.
 The apostle Paul used the same example to show that Abraham was justified apart from works in Romans 4:2-3 “For if Abraham were justified by works, he hath whereof to glory; but not before God.For what saith the scripture?
 Abraham believed God, and it was counted unto him for righteousness.”
 This seeming contradiction is solved in Ephesians 2:8-10 “For by grace are ye saved through faith; and that not of yourselves: it is the gift of God:Not of works, lest any man should boast.For we are his workmanship, created in Christ Jesus unto good works, which God hath before ordained that we should walk in them.”

 Daniel 8 tells of the prophet Daniel’s vision of a ram and a goat, with the two-horned ram representing Media and Persia, and the goat representing Greece.